 You can also configure Rock to send a communication to the group leader on the day that their group meets to remind them to take attendance.
 This communication will include a link to take them straight to the attendance detail screen.
-Since each group leader gets an individual communication, we have enabled this link to not require a login to help simplify the process (either the Manage Members or the Edit privilege must be present for a group leader to enter attendance).
+Since each group leader gets an individual communication, we have enabled this link to not require a login to help simplify the process (the user however must have edit rights to the group to enter attendance).